syrusua-t/Contrastive-PGD-Attack/README.md

 Project Abstract:

-Modern Automatic Speech Recognition (ASR) architectures often underwent self-supervised learning during the pre-training phase for purpose of learning more robust models with higher accuracy.Previous studies conducted by Raphael Olivier, Hadi Abdullah, and Bhiksha Raj have showcased models pre-trained with self-supervised learning are vulnerable to targeted, transferable adversarial attack[ 5].
+Modern Automatic Speech Recognition (ASR) architectures often underwent self-supervised learning during the pre-training phase for purpose of learning more robust models with higher accuracy.Previous studies conducted by Raphael Olivier, Hadi Abdullah, and Bhiksha Raj have showcased models pre-trained with self-supervised learning are vulnerable to targeted, transferable adversarial attack.
 This discovery raises alarm among the science community and shall be dealt with before such ASR models are put into production.

 In the current literature, the experiments are either not conducted under an over-the-air setting, where crafted audio samples are directly fed into the ASR models without external noise, or conducted under an over-the-air setting but assuming a white-box attack, meaning that the target model is known when generating the adversarial examples.
 Therefore, further research on whether the same, transferable adversarial attack on ASR models remain effective under an over-the-air setting through zero knowledge of the attacked model is necessary.
 To the best of our knowledge, no previous research has been conducted on this topic, so we decide to further this investigation through this research.